therapywindow/therapywindow.github.io/index.md

 ⁃ Would like to understand how their life experiences are affecting their relationships in the present, opening up new possibilities for relating

-⁃ Have experienced marginalisation and want a therapist who strives to take an inclusive stance (I am committed to continually learning and improving by listening to the lived experiences of those with identities different from my own)
+⁃ Have experienced marginalisation and want a therapist who strives to take an inclusive stance (I am committed to continually learning and improving through personal and professional reflection and by listening to the experiences of those with identities different from my own)

-The above list is not exhaustive, and I also work with trauma, interpersonal problems, life transitions, and ongoing mental health difficulties (including, but certainly not limited to, depression and anxiety).
+The above list is not exhaustive -- I also work with trauma, interpersonal problems, life transitions, and ongoing mental health difficulties (including, but certainly not limited to, depression and anxiety).

 You might not be sure whether I work with the issues you want to bring.
 Please feel free to contact me — we can consider together whether I’m the right therapist for you.
-If not, I can usually think of a trusted colleague or two who might be a better fit and put you in touch with them.
+If not, I can usually think of a trusted colleague or two who might be a better fit and I can put you in touch with them.

 <b>How do you work?</b>